See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 APY on interest/dividend earning accounts

 ATM fees are a huge part of the cost that many Americans pay for their checking accounts, and they have been steadily increasing in the past few years.
-The average ATM fee, according to Bankrate.com, now stands at $4.72 per transaction.
-That’s a record high for the 15th consecutive year.1
+The average ATM fee, according to Bankrate.com, now stands at $4.64 per transaction.
+While still incredibly high, this is the lowest average ATM fee since 2016.1

 And even though a fee of a few dollars may not sound like a lot, if you have a bank checking account and use out-of-network ATMs often, the cost adds up very quickly.
 “If you’re in the market for a new checking account, look for a bank that’ll reimburse you for out-of-network ATM charges.
 Thirty-two percent of the banks in Bankrate’s survey offer customers free out-of-network withdrawals,” says Amanda Dixon in a Bankrate article.

-A great solution to save on ATM and checking fees without compromising on convenience and service is an Alliant checking account without a monthly service fee plus ATM rebates up to $20 each month.19
+A great solution to save on ATM and checking fees without compromising on convenience and service is an Alliant High-Rate Checking account without a monthly service fee plus ATM rebates up to $20 each month.19

 If you don’t yet have an Alliant checking account, switching today should be your next smart-money move.
 If you use ATMs a lot, you could save up to $240 a year!
 It’s quick and easy to make the change.

-An Alliant Visa® debit card provides access to more than 80,000 surcharge-free ATMs nationwide.19 Alliant also offers ATM rebates:
+An Alliant Visa® contactless debit card provides access to more than 80,000 surcharge-free ATMs nationwide.19 Alliant also offers ATM rebates: